mplesser/azcam/docs/docs/index.md

 # Home

-AzCam is a software framework for the acquisition and analysis of image data from scientific imaging cameras.
-It is intended to be customized for specific hardware and observational needs.
-It is is not appropriate for consumer-level cameras and is not intended to have a common API across all possible acquisition and analysis environments.
+AzCam is a software framework for the acquisition and analysis of image data from scientific imaging systems.
+It is intended to be customized for specific hardware, observational, and data reduction needs.

+AzCam is based on the concept of *tools* which are the interfaces to hardware and software code.
+Examples of tools are *instrument* which controls instrument hardware, *telescope* which interfaces to a telescope, and *linearity* which acquires and analyzes a sensor for linearity.
+The *exposure* tool is somewhat special in that it controls a scientific observation or exposure and often interfaces to many different tools.
+As an example, the exposure tool might need to move a telescope and multiple filter wheels, control a shutter, operate a camera, display the resultant image, and begin data reduction of that image.

+AzCam is is not appropriate for consumer-level cameras and is not intended to have a common API across all possible acquisition and analysis environments.

 ## Extension Packages
-AzCam *extension packages* define additional resources which extend AzCam's functionality.
-In general some of these packages must be installed to create a useful configuration.
+AzCam *extension packages* define resources which extend AzCam's functionality.
 Examples include:

-  * [azcam-arc](https://github.com/mplesser/azcam-arc) to add support for ARC camera controllers
+  * [azcam-arc](https://github.com/mplesser/azcam-arc) to add support for ARC cameras
-  * [azcam-archon](https://github.com/mplesser/azcam-archon) to add support for STA Archon camera controllers
+  * [azcam-archon](https://github.com/mplesser/azcam-archon) to add support for STA Archon cameras
   * [azcam-ds9](https://github.com/mplesser/azcam-ds9) to add support for the SAO ds9 image display
-  * [azcam-mag](https://github.com/mplesser/azcam-mag) to add support for Magellan/ITL camera controllers
+  * [azcam-mag](https://github.com/mplesser/azcam-mag) to add support for Magellan/ITL cameras
   * [azcam-imageserver](https://github.com/mplesser/azcam-imageserver) to add support for remote image servers
   * [azcam-cryocon](https://github.com/mplesser/azcam-cryocon) to add support for CryoCon temperature controllers
   * [azcam-qhy174](https://github.com/mplesser/azcam-qhy174) to add support for QHY174 CMOS cameras